Also known as a Cold Opening or "Cold Open." A one to five minute mini-act at the beginning of the show, sometimes before the opening credits

 - Those were actually teasers, although a couple of Flintstones episodes (most notably the episode that introduced Bamm-Bamm) has a cold open.

-- The Venture Brothers uses cold opens in every episode.
+- The Venture Bros. uses cold opens in every episode.
 In some episodes, they don't even show the opening sequence, though, so it doesn't exactly count.
 In season one, at least, the Cold Open would always be drawn in wide screen while the rest of the episode was in full screen.

 - Nu, Pogodi! uses these for every episode.
 Each of these ends with Wolf delivering his Catch Phrase ("Just you wait, hare!") just before the opening titles blare.